Article: GenAI saves time, but will it save jobs?

 The Global South is more confident about GenAI than the Global North.
 In India, 54% of respondents are confident, compared with 34% in the US.

-As generative AI (GenAI) continues to reshape the workplace, employees worldwide are experiencing a mix of optimism and anxiety about its impact on their jobs.
 A new report from Boston Consulting Group (BCG) titled "AI at Work: Friend and Foe" reveals that while confidence in AI's positive effects is growing, so too are concerns about job security.

 The study, based on a survey of over 13,000 employees across 15 countries and regions, shows a significant shift in sentiment since last year.
-In 2024, 42% of respondents express confidence about AI and GenAI's impact on their work, a substantial increase from 26% in 2023.
+In 2024, 42% of respondents expressed confidence about AI and GenAI's impact on their work, a substantial increase from 26% in 2023.
 However, this optimism is tempered by a 5 percentage point rise in anxiety about the technologies.

-Perhaps most striking is the disparity in job security perceptions between GenAI users and non-users.
-Nearly half (49%) of regular GenAI users believe their job could disappear within the next decade due to AI advancements.
-In contrast, only 24% of workers who don't use these technologies share this concern.
+A striking disparity exists in job security perceptions between Generative AI (GenAI) users and non-users.
+Nearly 49% of regular GenAI users worry their jobs could be at risk within the next decade due to AI advancements, while only 24% of non-users share this concern.

-One of the most tangible benefits of GenAI is time savings.
-The study reveals that 58% of respondents who use GenAI for work report saving at least five hours per week.
-This freed-up time is being redirected to various activities: performing more tasks (41%), tackling new tasks (39%), experimenting further with GenAI (38%), and focusing on strategic tasks (38%).
+One of the most notable benefits of Generative AI (GenAI) is time savings.
+The study shows that 58% of GenAI users report saving at least five hours per week.
+This extra time is being reallocated to various activities: completing more tasks (41%), tackling new tasks (39%), experimenting with GenAI (38%), and focusing on strategic initiatives (38%).

 Despite these productivity gains, there's still room for improvement in employee training.
 Only 30% of managers and 28% of frontline employees have received training on how AI will change their jobs, compared to 50% of leaders.